odaykhovskaya/test-application/README.md

 This is marketing analytics task.

-Look for EDA and sample data [here](https://github.com/odaykhovskaya/test-application/blob/master/src/main/resources/jupyter-notebooks/EDA.ipynb)
+Look for EDA and sample data [here](https://github.com/odaykhovskaya/test-application/blob/master/src/main/resources/jupyter-notebooks/EDA.ipynb).

+Solution for both tasks can be found [here](https://github.com/odaykhovskaya/test-application/tree/master/src/main/scala/solution).
+In each package (task1, task2) there are 2 files: 'DataFrameAPI' and 'SQL', so every task was solved in both ways.

 How to run locally: